Miles Kington: Career

 Inspired particularly by the American humourist S. J. Perelman, Kington began his writing career at the satirical magazine Punch, where he spent some 15 years.
 It was during this time, in the late 1970s, that he began writing his Franglais columns, written in a comical mixture of English and French.
 These short sketches purported to be a study course taking as their raison d'être that "les Français ne parlent pas le O-level français" ("the French do not speak O-level French").
-They were later published as a series of books (Let's Parler Franglais!, Let's Parler Franglais Again, Let's Parler Franglais One More Temps, and so on).
+They were later published as a series of books (Let's Parler Franglais!, Let's Parler Franglais Again, Let's Parler Franglais One More Temps, and so on) and in 1984 made into a short TV series.
 During the 1980s he presented Steam Days, an informative programme about Britain's railways.
-He also presented one episode, "Three Miles High", in the first series of the BBC's Great Railway Journeys, travelling through parts of Peru and Bolivia.
+He also presented one episode, "Three Miles High", in the first series of the BBC's Great Railway Journeys, travelling through parts of Peru and Bolivia filmed by Nick Lera, whom he later described as an 'ace cameraman'.

 Taught the piano from the age of seven, Kington discovered when he fell in love with jazz during adolescence that being able to read music meant he felt unable to improvise; he therefore took up the trombone.
 At Oxford he found that several fellow undergraduates played better, so he switched to the double bass when someone pointed out the shortage of bass players at the university.
 Kington was for many years a member of the cabaret quartet Instant Sunshine.
 To his regret, he only played in a jazz group for a brief period in 1962 during a summer job in Spain, where he ran into the British politician Enoch Powell, apparently looking somewhat displeased.
 Meeting Powell years later at a Punch meal and reminding him of their previous meeting, he was amused by Powell's comment: "I never forgot a face".
 Kington moved away from London in the 1980s, remarried, and worked from his home in the village of Limpley Stoke, near Bath.

 He wrote a humorous column for The Independent, which he joined in 1987 after six years at The Times.
 He also wrote a similar column for The Oldie.
-Regular topics for his columns included: